UCAT EXAM ELIGIBILITY

 3. Select a Test Date: Choose a test date within the available window (usually from July to October).

-4. Pay the Exam Fee: Make sure to pay the required fee to complete your registration.
+4. Pay the Exam Fee: Ensure you pay the required UCAT Exam Fees to complete your registration successfully..

 Exam Fees: